algo21-221040010/Assignment-1/README.md

 ### 1) IH
 - parameter: (60,-50)
 - backtest result
+under this pair of parameter, the strategy performs quite well during 2017.01 - 2021.06.
+The average annualized rate of return is 14.23%, which excess the average annualized rate of return of the underlying stock index.
+Meanwhile, the annualized volatility is just 10.86%, with maximum drawdown at 0.11, which indicates the risk and volatility of this strategy is quite low.

 ![net value of strategy](data\Northway-Ver2(60,-50)_IH_all_strategy_netValue.png)

 |      | annualized rate of return   | annualized volatility   | annualized rate of return of underlying asset   | excess rate of return  |   Sharpe |   Maximum DrawDown |   winning rate |   profit and coss ratio |